BitBrigade/Tim-E-Scape/README.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
+If you do not want to build from source you can skip to [Running the Game](#running-the-game)

 ### Prerequisites